trevphil/cryptosym/README.md

 $ python -m dataset_generation.generate --num-samples 64 --num-input-bits 64 --hash-algo my_custom_hash --visualize --difficulty 4
 ```

-The dataset is explain more in depth below.
+The dataset is explained more in-depth below.
 To see the usage of the dataset generation tool, run:

 ```
 python -m dataset_generation.generate --help